Rob Howard (politician): Provincial politics

-Howard toured the province advocating for the federal government to enter into Open skies agreements with Asian nations.
+Howard toured the province advocating for the federal government to enter into open skies agreements with Asian nations.
 He also advocated for the Harmonized Sales Tax.
 Howard remained loyal to Premier Campbell, praising his October 2010 announcement of using the remainder of the budget to cut income tax by 15%, two weeks before the Select Standing Committee on Finance and Government Services was to deliver its report on public consultation for budget priorities.
 After Campbell resigned, and the tax cut undone, the 2011 BC Liberal leadership election ensued.
 Along with Richmond's other two MLAs, John Yap and Linda Reid, Howard endorsed Kevin Falcon to be the new party leader, citing Falcon's willingness to listen to all arguments and saying "I think he can bring a new dynamic, a youthful energy to the discussion; he's a great speaker, a great debater."
 Christy Clark eventually won the leadership and became premier but, like Campbell, did not include Howard in the executive council.
 In March 2012, Premier Clark promoted Howard to a parliamentary secretary position under the Ministry of Transportation and directed to focus on air services agreements where he served until September.
 In early 2013, Howard was selected by BC Liberal caucus chair, Gordon Hogg, to assist with the party's investigation into the party's alleged use of government resources and employees in partisan promotional efforts in certain ethnic communities.

-Following a summer of deliberations on his future, Howard cited "personal reasons" including a desire to spend more time with his wife, in his September 2012 announcement that he would not be seeking re-election in the up-coming May 2013 provincial general election.
-This decision was a surprise to his party because his Richmond Centre riding was considered a safe seat for him to be re-elected.
+Following a summer of deliberations on his future, Howard cited "personal reasons" including a desire to spend more time with his wife, in his September 2012 announcement that he would not seek re-election in the up-coming May 2013 provincial election.
 With no obvious successor, a competitive BC Liberal Party primary began.
-By the end of the year, two candidates announced their intention to run: school trustee Grace Tsang and RCMP officer Gary Law.
+By the end of the year, two candidates announced their intention to run: school trustee Grace Tsang and Royal Canadian Mounted Police (RCMP) officer Gary Law.
 However, Howard approached Teresa Wat, the CEO of the Chinese language radio station CHMB, to be his replacement.
-Though she did not live in the riding, she was viewed as a better candidate and, in January 2013, the party announced she would be the candidate.
-While the other candidate Tsang withdrew his nomination to accept a position on a political advisory committee, Law alleged he was harassed to drop out and requested a RCMP investigation.
-Law decided to run as an independent candidate but only received xxx of the vote, with Wat winning the election and subsequently being named Minister of International Trade.
-Following the election Howard founded the non-profit organization OpenSkies4Canada to advocate for Open Sky agreements to allow more airline competition in Canadian international airports.
+Though she did not live in the riding, she was viewed as a better candidate, and the party confirmed her candidacy in January 2013.
+While Tsang withdrew her nomination to accept a position on a political advisory committee, Law alleged he was harassed to drop out and requested an RCMP investigation.
+Law decided to run as an independent candidate but lost to Wat, who was subsequently named Minister of International Trade.

+Recent life

+After finishing his term as MLA, Howard founded the non-profit organization OpenSkies4Canada to advocate for open sky agreements to allow more airline competition in Canadian international airports.
+In 2014 he co-founded the Richmond Community Coalition, a municipal political organization.